UtkinOleg/CTMTest-Test-Viewer/README.md

 # Test-Viewer

 The Test Viewer.
-This is the program for person's test.
+This is the program for viewing tests.
 Project closed in 2012.